Vjameli/Vjameli.github.io/_pages/research.md

 <h3><u>Planning phase</u></h3>

-Finally, with the [DICOM](https://en.wikipedia.org/wiki/DICOM) data from the CT scan and the prescribed radiation doses, the team of medical physicists embarks on the task of orchestrating the synergy between the linear accelerator and the MLC to precisely deliver the required radiation dose to the patient.
-This intricate orchestration is what's known as radiotherapy planning.
+Finally, with the [DICOM](https://en.wikipedia.org/wiki/DICOM) data from the CT scan and the prescribed radiation doses, the team of medical physicists has now to orchestrate the synergy between the linear accelerator and the MLC to deliver the required dose to the patient.
+This, ladies and gentlemen, is what's known as radiotherapy planning.

 <h3><u>Okay, but where does the optimization come in?</u></h3>

 One way of interpreting the *dose delivery problem* is to **minimize** the total dose delivered to the patient, **subject to** the dose prescriptions given by the oncologist.
-In other words, the planning phase always wants to **optimize** the dose distribution on the patient.
+In other words, the planning phase always wants to **optimize** the dose distribution throughout the patient.
 Which is, of course, what this is all about: optimization!

-The prevalent approach for most optimization problems pertaining to radiotherapy planning involves discretizing the patient's organs into voxels through a "3D reconstruction" of CT scan data (which is why DICOM files wield such significance in this phase) and optimize the dose in every patient’s voxel.
-The treatment's outcome is a tailored suggestion for the radiation dose distribution that will be deposited in the patient's body post-treatment.
+The prevalent approach for most optimization problems in radiotherapy planning involves discretizing the patient's organs into voxels through a "3D reconstruction" of the CT scan data and optimize the dose in every patient’s voxel.
+The planning's outcome is a tailored suggestion for the radiation dose distribution that will be deposited in the patient's body within the limitations of the linear accelerator.
 For our luck, this solution can be visualized in a very nice way:

 <div style="text-align: center;">
   <img src="/images/dicom.gif" alt="" width="1200" height="629">
   <br> <small>This is a loop through the tomographic slices of the patient with the resultant radiation dose plotted on top.</small>
 </div>

-In closing, for a more in-depth yet still beginner-friendly dive into this subject, I highly recommend the initial sections of my report ["Primal-dual interior point algorithm for the fluence map optimization problem"](https://www.researchgate.net/publication/361526900_Primal-dual_interior_point_algorithm_for_the_fluence_map_optimization_problem).
+In closing, for a more in-depth yet still beginner-friendly introduction to this subject, I highly recommend the initial sections of my report ["Primal-dual interior point algorithm for the fluence map optimization problem"](https://www.researchgate.net/publication/361526900_Primal-dual_interior_point_algorithm_for_the_fluence_map_optimization_problem).

 <hr>